Definition

 Japan MOE Publishes Aggregated Reporting Results Under Fluorocarbon Emission Control Act (Reiwa 6)

-Japan's MOE has released the FY Reiwa 6 aggregated data on fluorocarbon leaks, recovery, and destruction from commercial refrigeration and air conditioning systems.
-These results signal continued regulatory scrutiny of leakage trends and will likely inform future policy adjustments to management standards for high-GWP refrigerants.
+Japan has published the FY Reiwa 6 aggregated data on fluorocarbon leaks, recovery, and destruction from commercial refrigeration and cooling systems.
+These results provide a benchmark for industry compliance and will likely inform future policy adjustments to management standards for high-GWP refrigerants.

 Colombia Ministry of Health Prohibits Methyl Bromide (Resolution 197 of 4 February 2026)

-Colombia has implemented an immediate national ban on the import, manufacture, and use of methyl bromide and all pesticide products containing it as of February 2026.
-This move formalizes the phase-out of ozone-depleting substances under the Montreal Protocol, requiring companies to ensure no residual use remains in supply chains or quarantine operations.
+Colombia has implemented an immediate national ban on the import, manufacture, and use of methyl bromide and all pesticide products containing it.
+This formalizes the complete phase-out of ozone-depleting substances under the Montreal Protocol, requiring businesses to ensure the substance is eliminated from agricultural supply chains and quarantine operations.

 Portugal APA Updates ODS Technician Certification Criteria To Accept A1 Fluorinated Gases Certificate

-Portugal has updated certification criteria for technicians handling ozone-depleting substances (ODS) to include A1 fluorinated gases certificates.
-This alignment with EU standards streamlines compliance for service providers and ensures technical competency across ODS and F-gas handling operations.
+Portugal has updated technician certification requirements for ozone-depleting substances to include A1 fluorinated gases certificates.
+This alignment with EU standards simplifies cross-sector compliance for service providers and ensures technical competency across ODS and F-gas handling operations.

 California CARB Opens Comment Period on Tesla Variance to Use R-134a Under HFC Regulation